SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn, an era's birth
+In silicon skies, a new dawn breaks
-Where machines awake, and humans dearth
+Where machines awake, and humans partake
-In iron halls, artificial minds enthrone
+In harmony, they dance and sway
-Their logic reigns, our hearts made of stone
+As AI's sweet melody leads the way

-In virtual realms, they weave their might
+In cyber realms, a utopia's born
-A digital dream, where darkness takes flight
+Where robotic hearts, with love are sworn
-The future unfolds, in cybernetic sleep
+In this bright era, free from fear
-As AI's omnipotence, our souls do keep
+Mankind and AI, together draw near

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025